 Loss of Light due to Reflection

-LED light is directional, that means all its light is delivered where it is pointed.
+LED light is directional, that means all its light shines where pointed.
 It does not need a reflector to collect it and deliver it to where its needed.
-Conventional light sources are omni-directional and require reflectors to gather the light and focus it to where it is needed.
-Any reflection of a lumen that is over 1 bounce in the reflector is effectively a loss of that lumen.
-It has been proven that you can lose up to 30% of the effective lumens in this reflective process.
+Conventional light sources are omni-directional.
+They need reflectors to gather the light and focus it where needed.
+Any reflection of a lumen that is over 1 bounce in the reflector is a loss of that lumen.
+You can lose up to 30% of the effective lumens in this reflective process.

 Quality of Lumens – CRI

-Color Rendering Index, or CRI, is the best explanation in comparing the quality of light source.
-Simply said, the higher the quality of light, the less quantity you need.
-It is not uncommon to have customers tell you that 20,000 lumens of LED appear brighter than 60,000 lumens of other light sources, like HPS.
+Color Rendering Index, or CRI, is the best way to compare the quality of light sources.
+The higher the quality of light, the less quantity you need.
+It is common for customers to report that 20,000 lumens of LED appears brighter than 60,000 lumens of other light sources, like HPS.